 This operator allows to transform an input Dataset by mapping the values of one Identifier Component into corresponding values, as specified by a mapping Dataset.
 Since the mapping Dataset is guaranteed to have one distinct target value for each input one, and the input values appear only once, the resulting Dataset will contain no duplicates.

-All the Data Points of ds are also present in the result and the values of the Identifier Component ds.comp are modified as follows.
-For each data points of the Dataset, the value v of ds.comp is replaced by the value included in the ds_map or in the mapping corresponding to v.
+All the Data Points of ds are also present in the result and the values of the Identifier Component ds#comp are modified as follows.
+For each data points of the Dataset, the value v of ds#comp is replaced by the value included in the ds_map or in the mapping corresponding to v.

 Examples

-ds_2 := transcode( ds, ds_map, REF_AREA )
+ds_2 := transcode( ds#REF_AREA, ds_map)